siffiejoe/lua-testy/README.md

 pass the `-r` command line flag, which causes `testy.lua` to also collect test functions from `require`d Lua modules recursively.

+If you installed this module via LuaRocks, you should also have a Lua version-specific script `testy-5.x` available, in case you want to run the test suite with different Lua versions.

 And that's about it, but for more information you can view an annotated HTML version of the `testy.lua` source code rendered with [Docco][1] on the [GitHub pages][2].